How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 Test UX: Is navigation intuitive?

-Load speed under 3s?
+Is the load speed under 3s?

 Mobile responsive?